Kurhessenbahn: History

 In 2010, work began on the rehabilitation of the Marburg-Frankenberg section.
 The stops and the route infrastructure were modernized and the signalling was converted to an ESTW.

 After years of political debate, it was finally decided in September 2012 that the entire Frankenberg (Eder)-Korbach route would again be served by passenger services from December 2014.
 The reopening was officially celebrated on 14 September 2015 with a track festival with historical and modern vehicles.
 Since then, traffic has been offered every 2 hours.
 In addition, continuous connections from Brilon Stadt or Bestwig to Marburg are again offered.

 With the timetable change 2015/2016 in December 2015, a new timetable concept was introduced on the Main–Weser Railway in the Kassel-Treysa section, which extended most journeys on the Wabern-Bad Wildungen line to Kassel and ordered additional journeys to Treysa from the Kurhessenbahn during peak traffic hours.

 In March 2016, the Kurhessenbahn won the tender for the Northwest Hesse diesel network and will thus operate its existing network for another 15 years from December 2017.
-The operation will be completely converted to used Stadler GTW (number: 13) and Siemens Desiro (number: 14) low-floor multiple units.
+The operation will be completely converted to use Stadler GTW (number: 13) and Siemens Desiro (number: 14) low-floor multiple units.
 As part of the new transport contract, vehicle maintenance is transferred to Korbach, where the foundation stone for the new workshop was laid on 29 September 2017.